 In this complication, the scalp gets itchy and scaly in circles, and the hair falls out.

-Treatment should be done quickly to relieve the person and prevent it from spreading to others.
+Antifungal treatment should be done quickly to relieve the person of this fungus and prevent it from spreading to others.

 Demodex has eight tiny legs and crawls on the skin at a speed of 16-18 cm per hour.
-So, when a large number of Demodex mites move simultaneously, the feeling of crawling is not so unusual.
+So, when a large number of Demodex mites move simultaneously, the feeling of crawling can be really felt.

-People who carry large numbers of Demodex generally feel more itchy and creepy at night.
+People who carry large numbers of Demodex feel more itchy and creepy at night.

 Formication Treatment Options